GlobedGD/globed2/server/protocol.md

 * 10003+ - LoginPacket - authentication
 * 10004 - DisconnectPacket - client disconnection
 * 10005 - ClaimThreadPacket - claim a tcp thread from a udp connection
+* 10006 - KeepaliveTCPPacket - keepalive but for the tcp connection
 * 10010 - ConnectionTestPacket - connection test (response 20010)

 General